nesb1/strictql-postgres/README.md

 ## Available Commands

 - `generate` Generates code based on configuration files
-- `check` Verifies that the queries are valid, convenient to use in `CI`
+- `check` Checks that the generated code is up to date, convenient to use in `CI`

 ## Configuration